SE-TINF22B6/CookHub/Project_Doc/Test_Report.md

 - Frameworks that support parameterized tests make it very easy to test a lot of different (user-)inputs without writing much additional code

 ### 8. Conclusion
-> This section summarizes the key findings of the testing and the overall status of the software quality.

 As CookHub we want to present the outcomes of our comprehensive testing efforts.
 Our strategy, centered around automated testing with GitHub Actions, Jest, xUnit.net, and Selenium, has effectively supported the validation of our software through continuous integration.
 Each code commit undergoes rigorous testing to ensure that changes are seamlessly integrated and validated against predefined test cases.